hyperledger/fabric-test/tools/networktest/README.md

 A valid connection profile is required as input; and your network must be running (with channels created, peers joined, etc) before starting these tests.
 The connection profile may be based on the fabric deployment of choice (cloud offering, Cello, K8S or customized deployment).
-For reference, a formatted sample connection profile is provided in the default location ./connectionprofile/. (*The sample cannot be used to actually run any tests; the user must supply an actual connection profile of their own network with orgs, peers, appropriate certs, etc.*)
+For reference, a formatted sample connection profile is provided in the default location ./connectionprofile/. (*The sample cannot be used to actually run any tests; the user must supply an actual connection profile of their own network with orgs, peers, appropriate admin certs, etc.*)

 ![](overviewPTE.png)